Getty Images

 Court asks AT&T, Broadcom to resolve VMware dispute

-AT&T and Broadcom have another 30 days to reach an agreement over VMware support contracts before a New York State Supreme Court judge rules on AT&T's request for injunctive relief.
+AT&T and Broadcom said they've begun drafting a settlement over VMware support contracts ahead of the New York State Supreme Court adjudicating on AT&T's request for an injunctive relief.

-Justice Jennifer Schecter ordered attorneys for AT&T and Broadcom, the owners of VMWare, to write the court by Nov.
-22, 2024, to update her on negotiations.
-She also issued Broadcom a temporary restraining order to continue providing VMware support services to AT&T pending a decision.
+Schecter previously ordered attorneys for AT&T and Broadcom, the owners of VMWare, to write to the court by Nov.
+22 to update her on negotiations.
+She had also issued Broadcom a temporary restraining order to continue providing VMware support services to AT&T pending a decision.

 "I'm not going to issue indefinite, wait-out-the-clock relief," Schecter said during initial oral arguments on Oct.
 23 for a lawsuit that AT&T filed in late August over breach of contract.

 Attorneys for AT&T and Broadcom indicated in an Oct.
-11 court filing that the two companies had made progress in settlement discussions but today said those talks fell apart this past week.
+11 court filing that the two companies had made progress in settlement discussions but said at the time those discussions fell apart.

 AT&T's arguments against Broadcom echo a similar contract struggle faced by other VMware customers, according to Marc Staimer, president and founder of Dragon Slayer Consulting.
 While some might be emboldened in negotiations should AT&T win, few have the resources for lengthy litigation, he said.